 In the past ten years, a lot has changed regarding how recruiting professionals view their role of actively recruiting the best candidates for their organization.
-Here are ten things recruiters have learned.
+Here are ten things executive search company recruiters have learned.

 1. The Most Effective Recruiters Are Extroverts.